John Jenkins (poet): Career

 His articles and reviews have appeared in Photofile, Agenda, Artstreams, The Age Monthly Review, Australian Book Review, The Australian, Overland, Southerly and other newspapers and periodicals.

+His installation, The Arthur Tantrum Letters, was held at Central Street Gallery, Sydney, in 1970.

+He has also collaborated widely with other artists and poets, including on various gallery installations and theatrical events.
+His papers are at special collections, Academy Library, University of NSW at ADFA.

-His installation, The Arthur Tantrum Letters, was held at Central Street Gallery, Sydney in 1970.
-In the 80s he took part in stage shows at La Mama Theatre and Grant Street Theatre and other venues in collaboration with musicians, and with dancers from Melbourne's Modern Dance Ensemble.
-In the 90s he took part in a multi-media installation at Adelaide's Experimental Art Foundation.
-And he collaborated with other writers at Jolt Arts in 2010.
+In the 1980s he took part in stage shows at La Mama Theatre, Grant Street Theatre, and other venues in collaboration with musicians, and with dancers from Melbourne's Modern Dance Ensemble.

+In the 1990s he took part in a multi-media installation at Adelaide's Experimental Art Foundation.

+In 2010, he collaborated with other writers at Jolt Arts.

+Recognition and awards

-He won the 2004 James Joyce Foundation Suspended Sentence Award, and 2003 Artsrush Poetry Prize.
-He was shortlisted for 2004 FAW Christina Stead Award, and Commended for the 2006 Newcastle Poetry Prize and 2005 Melbourne Poets Union Poetry Competition.
-His work has featured on ABC Radio National's Airplay and Poetica series.
+Jenkins' work has featured on ABC Radio National's Airplay and Poetica series.